-This objective will be evaluated by scores on the 2006 FCAT Science Test.
-Interim reports from site developed tests and from the district provided quarterly assessment will provide formative assessment which will be used to monitor progress toward the objective.
+This objective will be evaluated by scores on the 2007 FCAT Science Test.
+Interim reports from site developed tests will provide formative assessment which will be used to monitor progress toward the objective.

 GOAL 5: PARENTAL INVOLVEMENT

 Alignment of Objective to the Florida Department of Education and the District Strategic Plan